TonyPhipps/tech-notes/tanning.md

   - Alternatively, cut and pull off the meat from the hide by hand with a sharp knife.
   - Consider cutting off the edges if meat is stuck in the hair to may it far less likely to smell in those areas and be stiff.
 - Pour salt liberally over the flesh side of the hide until it's completely covered.
 - Grab the 5g bucket.
+Put a rock or something in the bucket to keep the hide out of its own drippings.
-Fold the hide, flesh side together, and roll it up.
-Put it in the bucket.
+- Fold the hide, flesh side together, and roll it up.
+Put it in the bucket, folded-fur end UP (so it drains out fluid).
 The bucket is crucial as it will help catch any moisture that leaks out of the hide.
 - Leave the hide for 24 hours.
 - Shake the old salt off, and reapply fresh salt in the same way.
 - Fold flesh sides together again, roll and place in the five-gallon bucket.
 - Leave it for 24 hours (again).
+- Knock the old salt off it (again).
 - Mix a salt bath in a separate bucket with enough water to immerse the hide.
 Use 1/2 lb of table salt per gallon of water and extremely hot water to dissolve the salt.
 Mix thoroughly until salt is dissolved.
 - Let the water cool.
 - Immerse the hide in the brine solution and leave for six to eight hours.
 If left too long, the hair will start falling off the hide.